travis-ci/docs-travis-ci-com/user/languages/php.md

 1. `vendor/bin/phpunit`
 1. `phpunit`, which is found on `$PATH` (typically one that is pre-packaged with the PHP runtime)

-If your project uses something other than PHPUnit, you can [override the default test command](/user/customizing-the-build/).
+If your project uses something other than PHPUnit, you can [override the default build script](/user/customizing-the-build/).

 ### Working with atoum